nerdalize/rotor/README.md

 	```

-### Creating an API Gateway
+### Uploading and Creating the API Gateway

-1. To expose your HTTP server through the AWS API Gateway; Rotor comes with a [Terraform module](https://www.terraform.io/docs/modules/usage.html) to do this.
+1. To expose your HTTP service through the AWS API Gateway Rotor comes with a [Terraform module](https://www.terraform.io/docs/modules/usage.html).
 Create a `main.tf` file that looks like this:

 	```hcl
 	variable "aws_region" {